 Photo: Chancery, 2008

-I went to Lisbon on the 25th anniversary of the project in 2008, after spending several months obtaining advanced clearances.
-I took my camera, to the predictable dismay of the guards, as well as my family.
+2008 was the 25th anniversary of the embassy's opening.
+I spent several months obtaining advanced clearances, and traveled back to Lisbon with my family.
 We toured the site and buildings with the site manager and had lunch in the Manor House.
 It was a great experience.

+The area around the embassy was much more developed and urban.
 A new high-rise building had replaced the Quinta estate on the west side of the site, and the adjacent highways had expanded up against the outside walls.
-At the time of design, there was concern about listening devices in distant buildings monitoring windows in the Chancery, but this problem must have been solved given the large, new, nearly buildings.
+At the time of design, there was concern about listening devices in distant buildings monitoring windows in the Chancery, but this problem must have been solved given the close proximity of new, nearly buildings.

 The building had weathered well and looked essentially as it did in 1983.
 The only noticeable exterior change was that window grilles on the lower levels had been removed and the operable wood windows replaced with fixed, steel explosion-resistant windows.